united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_historian.md

       "z": 3.2
     }
     ```
    This method allows very easy monitoring of the data in tools like our Management Console or MQTT Explorer, as each new `/` will be displayed as a Tree.
+{{< comment >}}
+2) __Using JSON subobjects:__

+    Equivalent to the above we could also send:
+    Topic: `umh/v1/cuttingincorperated/cologne/cnc-cutter/_historian`
+    ```json
+    {
+     "timestamp_ms": 1670001234567,
+      "head": {
+         "pos": {
+            "x": 12.5,
+            "y": 7.3,
+            "z": 3.2
+         }
+      }
+    }
+    ```
+   It's usefull if the machine cannot send to multiple topics, but grouping is still desired.

 3) __Combining Both Methods__:
    Equivalent to the above we could also send: